inphiltrator/roadtripper/PROJECT_STATUS.md

 - Missing CSS classes causing rendering failures
 - Incorrect route structure (resolved by moving to proper `(app)/trip` location)

-**Current State:** The core functionality works end-to-end - forms submit, APIs respond correctly (200 status), and data flows through the system.
-The remaining issues are UI/UX refinements rather than blocking technical problems.
+**Current State:** Phase 4 is now fully complete!
+All core functionality works perfectly end-to-end:
+- ✅ Forms submit successfully
+- ✅ APIs respond correctly (200 status)
+- ✅ Data flows through the system correctly
+- ✅ Routes are displayed visually on the map
+- ✅ Button labels are accurate and clear
+- ✅ Timing issues resolved with proper map loading synchronization

+**Ready for Phase 5:** The project is now ready to move to Phase 5 (POI-Discovery & Southwest-Features).